abdul-kadir-uk/Weather_Forecast/readme.md

 ## Features

--Provide real time weather data by city
+- Provide real time weather data by city
--It gives the extended forecsat data by by city
+- It gives the extended forecsat data by by city
--it also give weather data and extended forecast data by geolocation -appropriate icons for the interactive UI
+- it also give weather data and extended forecast data by geolocation
+- appropriate icons for the interactive UI
--recently search cities
+- recently search cities

 ## Prerequisites